ykmn/axia-loudness-graphite-client/README.md

 ```
 ### Update your repositories list and install latest release
 > [!WARNING]
-> You may install Grafana without repo signature check, it may be broken.
+> You may want to install Grafana without repo signature check, as it may be broken.

 ```bash
 sudo apt update -o Acquire::AllowInsecureRepositories=true